junjiemars/.emacs.d/README.md

 * Linux, whatever GUI or Terminal
 * Darwin, whatever GUI or Terminal
 * Windows, whatever GUI or Terminal
+* Raspberry Pi, Terminal
-* Non-Internet
+* No Network
 * Docker container
-* One machine run multiple Emacs instances or modes in same time
+* One machine run multiple Emacs instances with multiple versions in same time

 ## What